siddharthpandey-7/siddharthpandey-7/README.md

 ---

-## 💡 Professional Fun Fact
+## 💡 Fun Fact

-> **Machine Learning isn't just code — it's creativity applied to computation.**
+**Machine Learning isn't just about code — it's about curiosity, continuous learning, and solving real-world problems using data.**
-> I believe in building AI that’s not only functional but also ethical, impactful, and meaningful.

 ---